 JMeter has an automated process to take the backup of each Test Plan or Script that you create.
 This is a good feature for a performance tester to save his work from any unexpected loss.
-This backup is available into the “backups” folder of JMeter directory.
+This backup is available in the “backups” folder of the JMeter directory.
 By the way, you do not need to set up anything to take the default backup of the script.
 Backup files for a Test Plan/Script are automatically created by JMeter when you save a Test Plan.
 The illustration goes as:

 Default Setting of JMeter Script Backup:

-Initially, when you download a fresh copy of JMeter then this “backups” folder is not present in JMeter directory.
+Initially, when you download a fresh copy of JMeter then this “backups” folder is not present in the JMeter directory.
 Only when you start creating any Test Plan/Script then automatically the backup feature is enabled which creates a “backups” folder.
 After that JMeter starts saving the backup files for each Test Plan/Script in this folder.

 Custom setting of JMeter Script Backup:

-You can customise the setting of automated JMeter script backup process by changing in the “jmeter.properties” file.
+You can customise the setting of the automated JMeter script backup process by changing in the “jmeter.properties” file.
 Follow the below steps:

 Step 2: Search for “JMX Backup configuration”.
 You will find 5 properties lines as shown below: